hilbix/LXC/README.md

 - The way how to create working unprivileged containers from scratch is barely documented.
 - `~/.config/lxc/default.conf` can be automatically created for you.
-- The mapped UIDs are taken from the container config and not from `/etc/subuid`+`/etc/subgid`
+- The mapped UIDs are taken from the container config and not from `/etc/subuid`+`/etc/subgid` as usual
   - The latter are registries and can only be changed by `root`
   - while `default.conf` can be changed (based on what is allowed in the registry) by you as you like.
 - ~~There are interactive menus to all setup questions like your LXC directory.~~